SjulsonLab/generalized_contrastive_PCA/README.md

 ```python
 gcPCA_model.fit(Ra,Rb)
 ```
-Ra (ma x p) and Rb (mb x p) are matrices of each experimental conditions (A and B), with rows as samples (sizes ma and mb, respectively), and p features that are the same across the experimental conditions (neurons/channel/RNA etc)
+Ra (ma x p) and Rb (mb x p) are matrices of each experimental condition (A and B), with rows as samples (sizes ma and mb, respectively), and p features that are the same across the experimental conditions (neurons/channel/RNA etc)

-The model will have the outputs:
+The model will have the following outputs:
 ```python
 gcPCA_model.loadings_
 gcPCA_model.gcPCA_values_